Into Film Clubs

 Hotel Rwanda is the true story of Paul Rusesabagina - a man who put his own life on the line to save over a thousand refugees who faced certain death at the hands of their own countrymen in a tribal civil war in the African state of Rwanda in 1994.
 With over a million people slaughtered in only three months, Rusesabagina - the manager of a luxury hotel - opened his doors to anyone who came seeking help.
-Amid the chaos, he tried to get word out to the outside world of the atrocities that were taking place.
+Amid the chaos, he tried to get word out to the outside world of the horrors that were taking place.
+The film is a harrowing depiction of a modern day atrocity and has themes on human rights and citizenship that will resonate in today's climate.

 Activities to support debate, discussion and reflection alongside a screening from the Black Star strand.